travisdoor/bl/docs/master/docs/language.md

 4. Conversion to slice.
 5. Conversion to any.

+!!! note
-**note:** The return type has no effect on choosing the best call candidate.
+     The return type has no effect on choosing the best call candidate.

 **Resolving of the best call candidate is done in two passes:**